Martin Škrtel: 2009–10 season

-On 21 November 2009, Škrtel scored his first goal for Liverpool in a 2–2 draw with Manchester City.
-On 26 February 2010, it was confirmed that he had broken his metatarsal in his right foot while playing in the 3–1 UEFA Europa League victory over Unirea Urziceni the previous day.
+On 21 November 2009, Škrtel scored his first goal for Liverpool in a 2–2 draw against Manchester City.
+On 25 February 2010, he broke a metatarsal in his right foot while playing in a 3–1 UEFA Europa League victory over Unirea Urziceni.

 On 18 August 2010, Škrtel signed a two-year contract extension with Liverpool, committing his future to the club until 2014.

 2010–11 season

 During the 2010–11 season, Škrtel played every minute of every Premier League match.
-On 28 November, in a match against Tottenham Hotspur at White Hart Lane, Škrtel scored both his second career goal for the club and his first Premier League own goal as Liverpool lost 2–1.
-On his 26th birthday, he captained Liverpool in the Europa League against Utrecht.
+On 28 November 2010, in a match against Tottenham Hotspur at White Hart Lane, Škrtel scored both his second goal for the club and his first Premier League own goal as Liverpool lost 2–1.
+On 15 December 2010, (his 26th birthday), he captained Liverpool in an 0–0 draw against Utrecht in the Europa League.

-In May 2011, Škrtel stated that he felt the 2010–11 season had been his best for the club to date.
+In May 2011, Škrtel stated that he felt the 2010–11 season had been his best season for the club to date.